Degrees and Fields of Study

 All applicants to the Graduate School of Arts and Science (GSAS) are required to submit a complete application for admission.
 A complete application includes the online application, academic transcripts, test scores (if required), letters of recommendation, a résumé or curriculum vitae, a Statement of Academic Purpose, and an application fee.
 Applicants also have the option of providing a short Personal History essay.
 Please refer to the Instructions section of the online application.
 In addition, the department specifically requires the following:

-GRE for applicants to the joint degree programs with French Studies and Hebrew and Judaic Studies: GRE general test required.
+GRE for applicants to the joint degree program with Hebrew and Judaic Studies: GRE general test required.

 TOEFL or IELTS: Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score FAQ.